Redefining Your Life’s Purpose in Portugal

 Portuguese Visas: The D7, D2, and Golden Visa

-The Portuguese policies on residency and citizenship are arguably one of the most friendly, fast-processing, and family-appropriate in the world.
+The Portuguese policies on residency and citizenship are arguably one of the world's most friendly, fast-processing, and family-appropriate policies.

 Compared to other European countries, the immigration process is straightforward and includes, among others, three major Visa categories: the D7 (Passive Income Visa), D2 (Immigrant Entrepreneur Visa), and the Golden Visa.